Barnes & Noble to bring Nook e-reader to Britain

-Barnes & Noble Inc (BKS.N) on Monday said it would bring its Nook e-reader to Britain this autumn, marking its first international expansion.
+Aug 20 Barnes & Noble Inc on Monday said it would bring its Nook e-reader to Britain this autumn, marking its first international expansion.

 The company will start selling its Nook Simple Touch and Simple Touch with glow light e-readers through some British retailers in October.
 The company said it will name the retailers shortly.